 Section 38 of the Planning and Compulsory Purchase Act 2004 requires that applications be determined in accordance with the development plan unless material considerations indicate otherwise.
-The proposed use is acceptable in accordance with the policies of the Pendle Local Plan Part 1: Core Strategy and saved policies of the Replacement Pendle Local Plan.
+The proposed development would preserve the significance of the Conservation Area and is in accordance with the Pendle Local Plan Part 1: Core Strategy and Trawden Forest Neighbourhood Plan.
 The development therefore complies with the development plan.
 There is a positive presumption in favour of approving the development and there are no material reasons to object to the application.